 Having a tablet helps artists be able to draw no matter where they are.
-These devices are easily portable and provide a space that is large enough to make drawings on without having to squeeze everything together as one would have to on a phone.
+These devices are easily portable and provide a space that is large enough to make drawings on without having to squeeze everything together as one would have to on the phone.

 Things to consider